Replacing the anemic original Jaguar alternator with a modern Unit.

 Push the springs and brushes (blue arrow) back into their receptacles and restrain with wire through the hole provided.
 This will retract the brushes during assembly.

-Blue arrows indicate clock position marks.
+In the photograph below, the blue arrows indicate clock position marks.
 Red arrow identifies alternator brush retaining wire.

 Simply pull wire out (red arrow) when the case is assembled.
 This releases the brushes allowing them to make contact with the slip rings.